arckadious/fizzbuzz/README.md

 $ cd fizzbuzz
 $ make install
 ````
-> You will not have to download dependencies again while running 'make run' or 'make srv'.
+> 'make install' : You will not have to download dependencies again while running 'make run' or 'make srv'.
 #### Run API Server (with air)
 > [What is air ?](https://github.com/cosmtrek/air)
 ````:shell